Iran's leader reaches out to U.S., vows to resolve nuclear row

 Hopes for a diplomatic resolution to the nuclear issue have risen with Rouhani's victory over conservative rivals in June, when voters chose him to replace hardliner Mahmoud Ahmadinejad with a cleric whose watchword is "moderation".

-Western countries and Israel have said in the past that they believed Iran was trying to achieve nuclear weapons capability, but Tehran says its programme is purely for peaceful needs.
+Western countries and Israel have said in the past that they believed Iran was trying to achieve nuclear weapons capability, but Tehran says its program is purely for peaceful needs.

-Rouhani said Iran would not abandon its nuclear programme, which it would uphold "on the basis of international law".
+Rouhani said Iran would not abandon its nuclear program, which it would uphold "on the basis of international law".

 "We will not do away with the right of the nation," the 64-year-old said.